Msyoka/news/README.md

 ## Description

-News is aweb appplication thatg alerts you on most current news highlights.
+News is a web application thatg alerts you on most current news highlights.

 ### Set-up instructions